lsst/qserv/core/modules/qhttp/README.md

 at a later time if desired.
 For now, perceived-to-be-commonly-used functionalities are wired directly into the server.

+* Parsed HTTP request headers and URL parameters are stored in simple std::maps, rather than std::multimaps, which means repeated headers and repeated URL parameters are not supported (only the last parsed instance of any given header or URL parameter will be recorded).
+This choice was made consciously to keep client code simpler, and becuase the repeated header or URL parameter use case was perceived to be uncommon.

 #### Features currently supported

 * Static content serving out of file system directories, with file-extension-based automatic Content-Type